Cilvyahg/FED_wtrack/async/async.md

 - meestal gebruik je fetch() methode met een API
 - gebeurt asynchroom

+the promise returned from fetch() won't reject on HTTP error status (even if the response is an HTTP 404 or 500.
+Instead it will resolve normally (with ok status set to false in the response you get back ```ok:false```)) it will only reject on network failure, or your internet is off or the request can't be make at all!! because we still got a response.

 ## promise

 promise is eerst een belofte en daarna een resultaat